MikeTaylor/mod-app-manager/README.md

 ```

-## To run under an Okapi-mediate FOLIO in a Vagrant box
+## To run under an Okapi-mediated FOLIO in a Vagrant box

 Start mod-app-manager in the host box where you are developing:
 ```